kabelwerk/sdk-react-native/docs/KabelwerkTheme.md

 ### `fontSizeSmall`

-The font size of secondary text, e.g. the time of posting the message in the bottom right corner of chat message components.
+The font size for smaller text, e.g. for the time of posting the message in the bottom right corner of chat message components.
 The default value is 10.

+### `fontSizeLarge`

+The font size for larger text, e.g. for the text input where users write their messages.
+The default value is 18.

 ### `backgroundColor`

 The colour of the background behind scrollable content, e.g. behind the chat messages in a chat room.
+The default value is transparent, i.e. the system's default background colour.

+### `onBackgroundColor`

+The colour of text displayed on background colour, e.g. for the text of chat message separators.
+The default value is black.

 ### `surfaceColor`

 The colour of the surfaces of most components, e.g. the background colour of the chat messages or inbox items.
 The default value is white.

+### `onSurfaceColor`

+The colour of text displayed on surface colour, e.g. for the text of chat messages.
+The default value is black.

 ### `spacingBase`